 It’s been a very positive experience overall, especially for the improvement in my skin, which had gotten much worse over the course of quarantine.
 The one thing I would change is a little variety in the breakfast smoothies and the cold pressed juices.
 That’s it.
 Would definitely recommend.

 What I learned

-I’m writing this about 2 months after finishing the cleanse and the big thing I learned is that I have a sensitivity to dairy that causes the eczema on my face to flair up wildly and cutting that out has made a huge difference in my day to day.
+I’m writing this about 2 months after finishing the cleanse and the big thing I learned is that I have a sensitivity to dairy and wheat that causes the eczema on my face to flair up wildly and cutting that out has made a huge difference in my day to day.
 I’ve dealt with fairly severe eczema all my life so I am a regular at the dermatologist and the allergist.
-I’d been through all of the different food allergy testing prior to the cleanse, both blood and skin tests, and dairy doesn’t show up as an allergy, so this was an exciting discovery.
+I’d been through all of the different food allergy testing prior to the cleanse, both blood and skin tests, and neither dairy nor wheat show up as an allergy, so this was an exciting discovery.
 My skin was so irritated before that it would wake me up at night and keep me awake, so my sleep has improved.
 My allergist had recommended I do an elimination diet, and I’d kept putting it off forever, so I guess I should have tried that a million years ago.

 I also learned that I can live without SO MUCH sugar which seemed unbelievable a couple months ago.
 Now I am able to just eat a reasonable amount here and there and I’m no longer having the big sugar crashes.
 And I can live without dairy, which also seemed insane two months ago.
 I LOVE cheese, but I don’t love it more than my calm skin.

 Have you ever done a raw food diet cleanse?
 What was your experience?
 Tell us in the comments!

 The opinions, information and other content provided in this blog, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.